noop-inc/documentation/src/content/docs/resources.md

 ---
 layout: ../../layouts/Doc.astro
 title: Resources
-slug: "resources"
+slug: 'resources'
 description: Overview of Resources available to Noop Applications
-section: "core concepts"
+section: 'core concepts'
 order: 5
 ---

 Resources are for storing state within your Applications, whether that's Amazon S3 to store image files or a relational database to store customer orders.

 A Resource is created at the Environment level and can be attached to any Component in the Environment.